Colour has always been important as it is associated with moods and feelings. In this article we will go through the meaning of the following colours:

 Best for: All rooms

 Neutral colours such as grey can be used to bring sense of order and peace to a colourful palette.
-Grey is considered smart and sophisticated and ranges from dark charcoal to misty silver and looks great when paired to colourful accents.
+Grey is considered smart and sophisticated and ranges from dark charcoal to misty silver and looks great when paired with colourful accents.